 “This process is spurring the reintroduction of the Downtown grid, reopening the core to pedestrians, bikers, members of the community and visitors alike.
 It’s multi-layered, and will help to create a diverse, environmentally-conscious downtown area,” says Steve Bade, Community Development Manager with the City of Redding.

 "In ten years, great strides will have been made to diversify housing options to include more transitional and permanent units, both of which are necessary to meet the needs of the community.
 These developments will change the way our community interacts.
 Transportation methods will be diversified, particularly with regard to public transit.
 Downtown will be more bike-friendly, more walkable and more drivable.
 Since 1972, no one has driven through the area where the Street Circulation Project is in process.
 That, alone, will change how people navigate the area,” says Bade.
 “We are trying to create a connection between property owners and business owners to develop a district that functions at a higher level.
 We want Downtown to be safe, secure, well-lit and active.”

 Meet Placer Heights, the new building that’s on the rise at the corner of Placer and Pine Street in Downtown Redding.
 This four-story, 18,400 square foot property will house an exciting 6,000 square foot restaurant on the ground floor and 16 one-bedroom apartments, two of which will be specifically designated as affordable housing units.
 The units will be approximately 625 square feet each.
-The project is slated for completion in August of this year.

 Location: 1701 Pine Street

 Developer: BV Holdings and The City of Redding

 Funding: Private and Gap Funding through City of Redding’s Housing Division

 Inspiration: Pine Street Lofts, another local building